About a year ago, we made the switch from Scrum to Kanban. One of the reasons we made the switch was finally being able to abandon Story Points.

 1. Estimating Story Points Takes a lot of Time and Money.

 Every sprint we would need to provide story points for roughly a dozen stories.
-Cumulatively this took about a couple hours per sprint and about 50 hours per year.
+Cumulatively, this took a couple hours per sprint and about 50 hours per year.
 That amount of time cost our company many tens of thousands of dollars annually.
 This feeling of immense waste is part of what sparked the #noestimates movement.

 2. Story Points don't deal with change very well.